luigi-palladino/phri/README.md

 The scope of the project is to reproduce the 4-CH teleopration architecture proposed in D. Sun, F. Naghdy and H. Du, "Wave-Variable-Based Passivity Control of Four-Channel Nonlinear Bilateral Teleoperation System Under Time Delays," in IEEE/ASME Transactions on Mechatronics, vol. 21, no. 1, pp. 238-253, Feb.
 2016, doi: 10.1109/TMECH.2015.2442586.

+Major contributions of this paper:
+  1. Introduction of a new wave transformation that can be applied to a 4-CH architecture to achieve high transparency and channel passivity, even in the presence of constant time delays.

+  2. Development of a wave-based TDPA (Time-Delayed Passivity Approach) that guarantees system passivity even in the presence of time-varying delays.

+  3. Demonstration that the proposed system can achieve higher transparency compared to passivity-based systems from previous work while maintaining stability under random time delays.

+  4. Proof of the system stability in different environments.

+  5. Validation of the proposed algorithm's performance using the 3-DOF teleoperation system.

+Contributions from 1 to 3 are reproduced in this project in a simplified scenario.

-The "robot" implemented is a very simple 1 DOF bar actuated by an electrical motor.
+The "robot" implemented in this simulation is a very simple 1 DOF bar actuated by an electrical motor.

 The implementation is made entirely in Matlab Simulink and use Level2 S-functions to create the passivity observer/controller described in the paper.